mandrewcito/signalrcore/README.md

 make tests
 ```

-## known issues
+## Known Issues

-Issues related with closing socket inherited from websocket-client library.
-Due this problems i cant update library to versions higher than websocket-client 0.54.0.
+Issues related with closing sockets are inherited from the websocket-client library.
+Due to these problems i can't update the library to versions higher than websocket-client 0.54.0.
-I'm working for solve it, for now its patched (Error number 1.
+I'm working to solve it but for now its patched (Error number 1.
 Raises an exception, and then exception is treated for prevent errors).
-If i update weboscket library i fall into error number 2, on local machine i cant reproduce it but on travis builds fails (sometimes and randomly :()
+If I update the websocket library I fall into error number 2, on local machine I can't reproduce it but travis builds fail (sometimes and randomly :()
 * [1.
 Closing socket error](https://github.com/slackapi/python-slackclient/issues/171)
 * [2.
 Random errors closing socket](https://github.com/websocket-client/websocket-client/issues/449)

-# A tiny How To
+# A Tiny How To

 ## Connect to a server without auth